 Design on trial – immune-oncology challenges8 December 2016

-Peter Johnson works at the Experimental Cancer Medicine Centre and is a professor at the University of Southampton; he talks to Kerry Taylor-Smith about minimising operational challenges in the design of a trial for immune-oncology.
+Peter Johnson works at the Experimental Cancer Medicine Centre and is a professor at the University of Southampton; he talks to Lynette Eyb about minimising operational challenges in the design of a trial for immune-oncology.
 Here we look at how to ensure that protocols are not overly burdensome for the patient, and explain how to overcome operational challenges.

 There has been a boom in immune-oncology treatment research over the last five years.
 It’s a field that not only offers researchers and clinical trial designers significant challenges, but could also lead to greater rewards.

 “Various things about immune treatments make them different to small-molecule therapeutics,” explains Peter Johnson of the University of Southampton’s Clinical Trials Unit and chief clinician at Cancer Research UK.
 Johnson is a medical oncologist specialising in the treatment of lymphoma.
 His main research interest is in immunotherapy, which is using the body’s own immune system to fight cancer.

 His extensive experience leading lymphoma clinical trials encompasses everything from large international studies involving hundreds of patients from around the world, to first-in-man trials of new antibody treatments developed by labs in Southampton and elsewhere.

 “Firstly, the mechanistic uncertainty that surrounds immunotherapies means we don’t have reliable biomarkers for selecting patients,” he says.

 “This makes it hard to pinpoint the patients most likely to benefit from immune-oncology treatments, but current research suggests only a minority of patients may be suitable.
 The approvals so far have been for quite broad population patients with particular tumour types.